sagemath/trac_to_gh/Issue 7239.md

 CC:  mvngu

+Keywords: integer factorization Cunningham

 A small spkg to provide factorization of Cunningham numbers.

 The raw data is from http://cage.ugent.be/~jdemeyer/cunningham

+Some applications are in ticket #7240

 Issue created by migration from https://trac.sagemath.org/ticket/7239